Tumor antigen: Classification of tumor antigens

+Any protein produced in a tumor cell that has an abnormal structure due to mutation can act as a tumor antigen.
+Such abnormal proteins are produced due to mutation of the concerned gene.
+In addition to proteins, other substances like cell surface glycolipids and glycoproteins may also have an abnormal structure in tumor cells and could thus be targets of the immune system.

+Normal cells will display the normal protein antigen on their MHC molecules, whereas cancer cells will display the mutant version.

 Initially tumor antigens were broadly classified into two categories based on their pattern of expression: tumor-specific antigens (TSA), which are present only on tumor cells and not on any other cell and tumor-associated antigens (TAA), which are present on some tumor cells and also some normal cells.

 This classification, however, is imperfect because many antigens thought to be tumor-specific turned out to be expressed on some normal cells as well.
 The modern classification of tumor antigens is based on their molecular structure and source.

-Accordingly, they can be classified as;
+Accordingly, they can be classified as: